artur-galuska/tableau-merch-sales/README.md

-This is a readme file for the tableau project.

 ## Description

 This project is an analysis of merchandise sales from provided datasets, followed by visualisation of gained insights in the Tableau environment.